 Tooth decay is much more common in humans.
 According to Veterinary Centers of America, tooth decay represents less than 10% of all dental problems in canines.

-Tooth decay is much more common in humans.
-According to Veterinary Centers of America, tooth decay represents less than 10% of all dental problems in canines.
-The most common dental dilemma seen in dogs is periodontal disease, followed by fractured teeth.
+Tooth decay is significantly more prevalent in humans.
+According to the Veterinary Centers of America, tooth decay accounts for less than 10% of all dental issues in canines.
+The most frequent dental problem in dogs is periodontal disease, followed by fractured teeth.

 Causes of Tooth Decay in Dogs